sshovkov/raspberry-train/README.md

 ```
 * * * * * /home/sophiashovkovy/raspberry-train/myenv/bin/python /home/sophiashovkovy/raspberry-train/main.py >> /home/sophiashovkovy/cron.log 2>&1
 ```

 This line schedules the job to run every minute.
 It includes a path to the Python interpreter that will be used to run the script and a path to the Python script that will be excuted by the cron job.

 `>> /home/sophiashovkovy/cron.log 2>&1` redirects the stdout and stderr of the cron job to a log file that I can review when debugging.

+A 30 second interval would be preferrable, but it's resource-intensive and the cron is not designed to run jobs at intervals shorter than a minute.
+I'm content with 1 minute intervals for now, but may revisit in the future.

 ![](assets/changing_time.gif)